hfung4/Data-Projects/software_requirements_classification/README.md

 - For each of these problems:

-  - I train and optimize a Naïve Bayes, Random Forest, and a Adaboost model with tf-idf and word embeddings to represent the software requirements.
+  - I train and optimize a SVC, Random Forest, and a Adaboost model with tf-idf and word embeddings to represent the software requirements.
   - I trained a CNN model with word embeddings.

 - I  compare the performance of each of these models and answer the following questions:

   - (Q1) Can pre-trained word embeddings improve the performance of traditional statistical learning approaches?
-  - (Q2) Does CNN outperform Naïve Bayes, Random Forest, and Adaboost models?
+  - (Q2) Does CNN outperform SVC, Random Forest, and Adaboost models?
 At what cost (training time)?